-The New Jersey State Long-Term Care Ombudsman (LTCO) advocates for residents by investigating allegations of abuse, neglect, exploitation, crime and serious bodily injury of individuals aged 60 or over living in a long-term care facility.
+The New Jersey State Long-Term Care Ombudsman (LTCO) advocates for residents by investigating allegations of abuse, neglect, exploitation, crime and serious bodily injury of individuals living in a long-term care facility.
 If you (or someone you know) lives in a long-term care facility and has a problem or concern, please contact us.

 The LTCO investigates, resolves and/or refers complaints to the appropriate agency.
 By law, callers may remain anonymous and our case files are closed to the public.
 NOTE: The LTCO is not a first response agency.
 If a resident of a long-term care facility is at risk of immediate harm, or has been severely injured, please call 911 or the local police department immediately.
 The types of facilities or programs that are within the jurisdiction of the State Long Term Care Ombudsman include: